hacks-guide/Guide_Wii/docs/backups.md

 ###### Flatpak

-1. Ensure that FlatPak is [installed on your system](https://flathub.org/en/setup).
+1. Ensure that Flatpak is [installed on your system](https://flathub.org/en/setup).
 1. Navigate to the [Flathub repository for TWBM](https://flathub.org/en/apps/it.mq1.TinyWiiBackupManager) and press the Install button.
 If nothing happens, download the `.flatpakref` file and open it to find the program in your distro's app store.
 If nothing happens again, run `flatpak install flathub it.mq1.TinyWiiBackupManager` in your terminal.

     ![](/images/desktop-apps/TWBM/twbm-linux-flatpak-dl.png)